nzimmer0754/creed-code-challenge/src/README.md

     * in the interface folder we have defined the domain models

 * Data Layer
-    *   firestore folder continas an import javascript that uploads a json file to the podcast database
+    * firestore folder continas an import javascript that uploads a json file to the podcast collection.
     * we defined the service account values to access the firebase api
     * we also initialize the firebase within the app.service